-12 Wildlife Conservation Board for the protection of California's fish
+12 Wildlife Conservation Board for the protection of California's fish and natural disasters.
+Eligible projects include, but are not limited 16 17 to, the following:

-- 13 and wildlife resources in response to changing climate conditions, - 14 as well as for restoration and stewardship projects that restore or - 15 manage land or habitat to improve its resilience to climate impacts - and natural disasters.
-Eligible projects include, but are not limitedto, the following: - 18 (1) Salmon and other fishery preservation, enhancement, and - 19 habitat restoration projects. - 20 (2) Projects to protect and restore wetlands and other fish and 21 wildlife habitat, including, but not limited to, habitat used by 22 migratory birds. - (3) Projects for the protection and restoration of fish and wildlife corridors and habitat linkages, the construction or repair of corridors, and the removal or modification of barriers.
-Projects may include planning, monitoring, and data collection necessary to track movement of wildlife around and across transportation facilities and to establish the best locations to construct wildlife crossing features, including fish passage improvements. - 30 (4) Land acquisition projects, including, but not limited to, those 31 that protect land from development or prevent the conversion of 32 rangeland, grazing land, or grassland to nonagricultural uses. - (5) Projects for conservation actions on private lands, including, but not limited to, incentives, matching grants, and technical - assistance for private landowners to implement conservation actions. - 37 (6) Projects for the protection of threatened and endangered - 38 species, including projects within natural community conservation - 39 plans adopted pursuant to the Natural Community Conservation - 40 Planning Act (Chapter 10 (commencing with Section 2800) of - 96
+13 and wildlife resources in response to changing climate conditions,

+- 14 as well as for restoration and stewardship projects that restore or - 15 manage land or habitat to improve its resilience to climate impacts

+- (1) Salmon and other fishery preservation, enhancement, and 18 19 habitat restoration projects. - 20 (2) Projects to protect and restore wetlands and other fish and 21 wildlife habitat, including, but not limited to, habitat used by 22 migratory birds. - 23 (3) Projects for the protection and restoration of fish and wildlife 24 corridors and habitat linkages, the construction or repair of 25 corridors, and the removal or modification of barriers.
+Projects 26 may include planning, monitoring, and data collection necessary 27 to track movement of wildlife around and across transportation 28 facilities and to establish the best locations to construct wildlife 29 crossing features, including fish passage improvements. - 30 (4) Land acquisition projects, including, but not limited to, those 31 that protect land from development or prevent the conversion of 32 rangeland, grazing land, or grassland to nonagricultural uses. - 33 (5) Projects for conservation actions on private lands, including, but not limited to, incentives, matching grants, and technical 34 - 35 assistance for private landowners to implement conservation 36 actions. - 37 (6) Projects for the protection of threatened and endangered - 38 species, including projects within natural community conservation - 39 plans adopted pursuant to the Natural Community Conservation 40 - Planning Act (Chapter 10 (commencing with Section 2800) of - 96

-Division 3 of the Fish and Game Code) or habitat conservation plans.
-Projects may include land acquisition through either easement or fee title.
+1 Division 3 of the Fish and Game Code) or habitat conservation 2 plans.
+Projects may include land acquisition through either 3 easement or fee title.